-This conference sets out to share the experiences of implementing equality duties, as well as good practice examples and discuss possibilities and challenges in introducing such duties in other jurisdictions.
+This conference, which took place on 4 May in Brussels, set out to share the experiences of implementing equality duties, as well as good practice examples and discuss possibilities and challenges in introducing such duties in other jurisdictions.

 In 2016, Equinet commissioned research assessing the prevalence and state of play of equality duties in Europe.
 The study Making Europe More Equal: A Legal Duty? concludes that there are mainly three categories of statutory duties in place in Europe today; preventive, institutional and mainstreaming duties.

 The Human Rights Commissioner of the Council of Europe has suggested that statutory equality duties form part of “a new generation of [equality] legislation […] beginning to emerge in response to limitations experienced in the implementation of current and previous provisions.”
 Each of the statutory duties identified in the study has its own design and significant achievements in progressing both institutional and societal change.